prasadtad/redis-phrase-complete/README.md

 If options aren't passed, it uses defaults.

+- namespace: The namespace used for the phrasecomplete index.
+The default is 'AutoComplete'.
 - port: Port address for the redis instance.
 The default is 6379.
 - host: The hostname for the redis instance.
 The default is localhost.
-- namespace: The namespace used for the phrasecomplete index.
-The default is 'AutoComplete'.
+- endpoint: Add the full endpoint for redis, an alternative to setting port and hostname.
 - client: Use to pass in your own client.

 ### whenAdd(sentence, id)